EASA license skill test (LST) MEP(land) in general

 General conditions for successful pass of the examination flight - EASA license skill test MEP(land) are more or less the same as for any other EASA license skill test.

-EASA license skill test for initial issue of the multi engine piston (land) - MEP(land) is splitted into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - multi engine piston - MEP(Land) of the aeroplane used for the EASA license skill test.
+EASA license skill test for initial issue of the multi engine piston (land) - MEP(land) is split into different sections - section of the air check, representing the different phases of flight at the appropriate category (aeroplanes) and specific class of the aeroplane - multi engine piston - MEP(Land) of the aeroplane used for the EASA license skill test.

 We provide an EASA license skill test for initial obtain of the multi-engine piston class rating - MEP(land) in the following EASA approved variants (types) of the aeroplanes within the class MEP(land):